 Vicki holds an Honours degree in Motion Picture Medium with a focus on Scriptwriting from AFDA, graduating with distinction and receiving the prestigious AFDA Gold Postgraduate Award for Scriptwriting.
 Her thesis, “A Forgotten Audience: Responses of d/Deaf Audiences to Films Depicting d/Deafness,” is a vital contribution to media studies, exploring how d/Deaf audiences engage with representations of d/Deafness in film.
 The results of this research include implications for screenwriters and filmmakers, culminating in a ten-step guide on how to implement more inclusive and accurate representation in media.
 This academic foundation continues to inform Vicki’s approach to inclusive storytelling.

 Vicki is also an accomplished author, with several published books, including God Lief My (Carpe Diem Media) and Viva la Vicki (Naledi Books).
 Her work has earned multiple accolades, such as the Tributes Excellence Award in Creative Arts, and the Cosmopolitan Fun Fearless Female Award, in recognition of her motivational speaking and advocacy for disability inclusion.
-In October 2025, she was the winner of the Mail & Guardian Power of Women Awards in the Arts, Film & Media category.
+In October 2025, she was the winner of two awards, the Mail & Guardian Power of Women Awards in the Arts, Film & Media category, and the Forty Under 40 Awards in the Disability Inclusion Honorary Award.

 She has delivered over 200 motivational talks across schools, churches, and universities, where she speaks on themes of resilience, identity, and overcoming adversity.
 Her message continues to inspire audiences from all walks of life.